-Take College Classes cheaply during High School
+- ★ Take College Classes cheaply during High School

-- ★ Have Fun for Free
+- ★ Free entertainment/activities on campus

-- ★ Finish in Four Years or Less
+- Finish in Three Years or Less

 - ★ Learn to Cook and Eat In

 - ★ Use campus amenities you are paying for them!

-- ★ Rent/Sell Back Books
+- Rent/Sell Back Books

-- ★ Start investing
+- ★ Start investing with a mentor

-- ★ Get a Job on Campus
+- Get a paid Internship

 - ★ Use Public Transportation

-- ★ Keep applying to scholarships
+- Keep applying to scholarships

-★ Use your Student ID for discounts on everything from electronics, clothes and eating out.
-When in doubt - ask if your retailer gives a student discount!
+- ★ Use your Student ID for discounts on everything from electronics, clothes and eating out.
+When in doubt ask if your retailer gives a student discount!